zvector/fate/README.md

 ### Features

+#### Arity

-`Deferral` supports "n-ary" futures, in which any number of possible resolutions may transpire.
-An instantiation of `Deferral` may be defined with its own one-to-one mapping of callback queues to resolver methods.
+`Deferral` supports _n-ary_ futures, in that any number of possible resolution states may be defined.
+An instantiation of `Deferral` may include its own one-to-one mapping of callback queues to resolver methods.

-_examples needed_
+	Deferral({ yes: 'affirm', no: 'negate', maybe: 'punt', confused: 'waffle', distracted: 'squirrel' });

-(To mimic the syntax of the jQuery Deferred object, we could create: `Deferral({ done: 'resolve', fail: 'reject' });`.)
+To compare with the syntax of the jQuery Deferred object, we are also free to create:

+	Deferral({ done: 'resolve', fail: 'reject' });

 #### Subtypes

-`Deferral` also includes built-in subtypes of itself that serve the most familiar use cases.
+Most applicable use cases, however, are served by built-in subtypes of `Deferral`.
 For applications in which there exists only one possible outcome, there is the `UnaryDeferral`, in which the deferral names a single callback queue, `resolved`, which is realized by calling `resolve()`.
 More common is the `BinaryDeferral` that names two callback queues, `yes` and `no`, which are realized by calling `affirm()` or `negate()`, respectively; the default implementation of `Deferral` returns this binary subtype.

 #### as, given